-4. Start the alternator and set at the correct operating speed.

-If the voltage is unstable go immediately to step 5.
+- 4. Start the alternator and set at the correct operating speed. - 5.
+Verify that the alternator voltage is within safe limits.

 - 6. Adjust the AVR [STAB] control slowly counter-clockwise until the output voltage becomes unstable. - 7.
 Adjust the AVR [STAB] control slowly clockwise until the voltage is stable. - 8.
 Adjust the AVR [STAB] control a further 5% clockwise.